The Method

 Rooted in the latest advancements in pain neuroscience, my methodology expands on the teachings of Dr. John Sarno, emphasizing the importance of overcoming fear of movement and embracing regular exercise for the healing process.

-Movement is a potent activity that can profoundly impacts all aspects of pain.
-The Fearless Movement method integrates a range of personalized movement techniques within a tailored program.
-It is designed to bring about changes in the body, the brain, and the nervous system, essential for lasting healing and overall well-being.
+Movement is a potent tool that profoundly impacts all aspects of pain.
+Through a personalized program, I blend various movement methods, including Pilates, aerial movement, somatic practices, and breathing techniques, to effect positive changes in both the body and the brain, essential for long-lasting healing and overall well-being.

 Sensation

-The sensory experience of pain refers to the physical sensations in one or more painful organs.
-In chronic pain and recurrent pain, these sensations can vary in quality, intensity, and even their location in the body.
+The sensory experience of pain refers to bodily sensations in one or more painful body parts.
+In chronic and recurring pain, these sensations can vary in intensity, quality, and even location in the body.

 Cognition